craigtp/PersonalStudy/TrainingCourses.md

 Dometrain   | From Zero to Hero Docker For Developers                             |
 Dometrain   | From Zero to Hero Event-Driven Architecture                         |
 Dometrain   | From Zero to Hero Kubernetes For Developers                         |
-Dometrain   | From Zero to Hero OpenTelemetry in .NET                             |
 Dometrain   | From Zero to Hero Refactoring for C# Developers                     |
 Dometrain   | Getting Started Clean Architecture in .NET                          |
 Dometrain   | Getting Started Domain-Driven Design                                |